timothymillar/DataScienceWorkshop/ABSTRACTS.md

 Analysis of social media data for consumer insights had been gaining popularity.
 In this talk, a study that analyses Tweets about eating situations is presented, alongside a discussion of the challenges encountered in the analysis process.
 Emoji are commonly used by users of social media, and are said to play the role of non-verbal cues in computer mediated communications.
 Hence, emoji can alter the meaning of posts/messages and it is important to understand their meanings.
 Top-line results are presented from a study that investigates emoji sentiment.
 The presentation concludes with a brief perspective on the value of social media data in food-related consumer research.

+### Gadi Bental, Richard Oliver (Plant & Food Research), Robert Valkenburg (Compac sorting equipment), Andrew Wilson (Soul Machines)

+"TaDFu – 3D modelling of fruit"

+At packing time fruit are being graded by a sorting machine (or human graders) before they are packed and stored.
+Compac Sorting Equipment make grading machines based on computer vision.
+Fruit are graded for colour, shape, size and visual blemishes.
+The fruit are moving and rotating in front of several cameras at a rate of 10 fruits per second.
+About 200 images are taken of each fruit and the information from all these images need to be merged into a coherent picture of the fruit.
+We present here an algorithm to build an accurate 3D model of the fruit using these images.
+The algorithm was used to build models of over 1000 fruit using a small sorter at Ruakura.

 ### Peter McAtee (Plant & Food Research)

 "KiwiScan"